infokiller/i3-workspace-groups/README.md

 ### Limitations

-- Workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that this project uses, the tool can make a mistake about the group assignment.
+- **Interaction with other i3 tools**: workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that this project uses, the tool can make a mistake about the group assignment.
+- **Latency**: there can be noticeable latency in some machines for the script commands.
+On my high performance desktop this is not noticeable, but on my laptop it is.
+I measured the latency of commands to be around 100-200 ms, most of it coming from importing python libraries, so it's not possible to reduce it much without running it as a daemon (which will overcomplicate things).
+In the long term, I'm considering rewriting it in go.
-- By default, every monitor can have up to 100 groups, each containing up to 100 workspaces.
+- **Number of workspaces/groups/monitors**: Supports up to 10 monitors, each containing up to 100 groups, each containing up to 100 workspaces.

 ### Concepts